Translate

 'Learning God's Way'

 At St Mary's reading is at the heart of all we do.
-In KS1 the children learn to read using the Read, Write Inc phonics program and in KS2 we have dedicated Reading for Meaning sessions and use high quality texts in English to develop our love of reading and understanding of texts.
-Please visit our Phonics area to learn more about Read, Write Inc. (Link Below) and our English Policy sets out how we teach Reading in school.
+In Key Stage 1 the children learn to read using the Read Write Inc phonics programme and in Key Stage 2 we have dedicated Reading for Meaning sessions and use high quality texts in English to develop our love of reading and understanding of texts.
+Please visit our Phonics area to learn more about Read Write Inc. (link below) and our English Policy sets out how we teach Reading in school.

 Reading at St Mary's - Intent, Implementation and Impact